Asqatasun/Asqatasun/Rule 1.2.1.md

 test if one dimension of each image is equal to 1 pixel or if it displays only one color.

-Test3 : Test if elements returned by Test2 have an empty "alt" attribute and a not empty "src" attribute
+Test3 : Test if elements returned by Test2 have an empty `alt` attribute and a not empty `src` attribute

 -   used nomenclature : none
 -   reference : none